Mamun Joarder: Mohammedan SC

-Abahani Limited
+Abahani Limited Dhaka

 Abahani manager Kazi Salahuddin signed Mamun in order to replace legendary winger Kazi Anwar, and upon sigining he was guaranteed a starting spot in the team.
 During the 1992 league season, when the two clubs met in the Dhaka Derby, Abahani only needed a draw to claim the league title.
-However, Mohammedan took the lead early on into the game, Abahani manager Salahuddin had named Mamun on the bench due to allegations of match fixing.
+However, Mohammedan took the lead early on the game, Abahani manager Salahuddin had named Mamun on the bench due to allegations of match fixing.
 Mamun came on to the field with 35 minutes left in the second half and within a few minutes after coming on, he scored the equalizer after a deflected header from teammate Sheikh Aslam fell to his feet.
-Mamun scored again after 5 minutes, this time he dribbled past 2 Mohammedan defenders to slot the ball into the net by beating goalkeeper Kanan.
-The game ended 2–1, and Mamun won his first league trophy with Abahani.
+Mamun scored again after 5 minutes, this time he dribbled past 2 Mohammedan defenders to slot the ball into the net by beating goalkeeper Sayeed Hassan Kanan.
+The game ended 2–1 and Mamun won his first league trophy with Abahani.

 In 1994, Mamun also scored against Kolkata Mohammedan, as Abahani won India's Charms Cup trophy, defeating the Kolkata side 2–0 in the final.
 During his time at the club Mamun developed a great partnership with Russian midfielder Sergey Zhukov.
-Along with Zhukov, Abahani had local star players such as Munna, Rehan, Alamgir Hassan and Rumi, who helped them dominate the league that year.
-However, at the end of 1994 all 4 of them (except Monem Munna) including Mamun left Abahani to join Muktijoddha SKC, after the country's top three clubs Mohammedan, Abahani and Brothers Union made a gentleman's agreement to lower the salaries of lower the salaries of their star players.
+Along with Zhukov, Abahani had local star players such as Monem Munna, Rezaul Karim Rehan, Alamgir Hasan and Rizvi Karim Rumi, who helped them dominate the league that year.
+However, at the end of 1994 all four of them (except Monem Munna) including Mamun left Abahani to join Muktijoddha Sangsad KC, after the country's top three clubs Mohammedan, Abahani and Brothers Union made a gentleman's agreement to lower the salaries of lower the salaries of their star players.

-Muktijoddha SKC
+Muktijoddha Sangsad KC

-Manjur Kader who was in charge of Muktijoddha SKC signed 11 national team players alongside Mamun, in order to beat the country's top three teams to the league title.
+Manjur Kader who was in charge of Muktijoddha Sangsad signed 11 national team players alongside Mamun, in order to beat the country's top three teams to the Premier Division title.
 However, even after the heavy spending Mamun was not able to help his team win the league as, his former club Abahani clinched the title.
 Although the club failed to win the league, Mamun created a lethal partnership with Imtiaz Ahmed Nakib, both at club and national team, his assists helped Nakib become Mukitojoddha's all-time top scorer.
 Mamun's only trophy for the "freedom fighters" during his first stint at the club was the 1994 Federation Cup, which he won by defeating Abahani 3–2 in the final.
 And after 4 years at the club, he returned to Abahani Limited, in 1997.